markus-barta/nixfleet/+pm/backlog/P6300-security-per-host-tokens.md

 - Compromised agent can impersonate any host
 - Cannot revoke access for single host
 - No audit trail per host
+- TODO: Discuss with user! is this a trade-off we want to allow for simple setups or is this something we have to enforce?
+Maybe we can have both options.

 PRD NFR-3.3: "Agent tokens - Per-host, hashed in DB" - **Required**